You probably didn’t get into this business to attract clients. But if you hope to train any, that’s exactly what you have to do.

 Or get creative.
-In The Wealthy Fit Pro’s Guide to Starting Your Career, Jonathan Goodman writes about how he would take a book about stretching onto the floor and ask people if they’d like a free stretch session so he could practice.
+In Ignite the Fire: The Secrets to Building a Successful Personal Training Career, Jonathan Goodman writes about how he would take a book about stretching onto the floor and ask people if they’d like a free stretch session so he could practice.
 It was a great icebreaker, and it gave onlookers the impression that he was in demand.

 But don’t stop after leaving the gym floor.
 Send emails, make calls, teach group classes, set up a personal trainer referral program, and do some good old-fashioned networking with people you meet.